Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

    xrtRunHandle s2mm_rhdl = xrtKernelRun(s2mm_khdl, out_bohdl, nullptr, sizeOut/2);
    ```

 2. Open the `Makefile`, and familiarize yourself with the contents.
-Take note of the `GCC_FLAGS` and `GCC_LLIBS`.
+Take note of the `GCC_FLAGS` and `GCC_LIB`.
    * `GCC_FLAGS` -- Should be self-explanatory that you will be compiling this code with C++.
-   * `GCC_LLIBS` -- Has the list of all the specific libraries you will be compiling and linking with.
+   * `GCC_LIB`   -- Has the list of all the specific libraries you will be compiling and linking with.
 This is the minimum list of libraries needed to compile an AI Engine application for Linux.
 3. Close the makefile and run the command: `make host`.

 With the host application fully compiled, you can now move to packaging the entire system.